SKKU-COMPASSLAB/compasslab/content/members/seokin_hong/index.md

 params:
     position:  "Principal Investigator"  # one of ["Principal Investigator", "PhD Course", "Master Course", "Undergraduate", Alumni]
-    job_title: "Assistant Professor"     # all of the students should specify the title of himself as a "Researcher"
+    job_title: "Associate Professor"     # all of the students should specify the title of himself as a "Researcher"
     telephone: "+82-31-299-4915"         # phone number (if you don't want to upload your phone number, comment or remove this line!)
     email:     "seokin@skku.edu"         # school email address